EvanHahn/evanhahn-dot-com/_posts/2014-03-07-make-an-npm-baby.md

       module.exports = startInterval;
     }

-Now, without any extra work (like [Browserify](http://browserify.org/)), someone can use `startInterval` on their website.
+Now, without any extra work (like having to use [Browserify](http://browserify.org/)), someone can drop `startinterval.js` on their website.
 If you're in a browser environment, `startInterval` will be in the global namespace.
 But if you're in Node, it'll export the function.

 Testing with Mocha and Chai and Sinon
 =====================================